The Document Asset displays documents in a scroll or book format.

 - As a natively supported format, you can import and display .pdf files without requiring local installation of Adobe Acrobat.

-- enter a web URL in the Document property of the Document Asset to display a PDF file hosted in the cloud.
+- You can enter a web URL in the Document property of the Document Asset to display a PDF file hosted in the cloud.
 However, links within a web-hosted PDF are unavailable to interactivity, and, therefore, cannot be opened.

-- Microsoft Office files - Word, Excel, PowerPoint - can be imported into Intuiface Composer as Document assets if Microsoft Office 2007 or later is installed on the same computer.
+- Microsoft Office files - Word and PowerPoint - can be imported into Intuiface Composer as Document assets if Microsoft Office 2007 or later is installed on the same computer.

 - The importation process converts these Office file formats into .pdf files using a virtual printer.
 All Microsoft Office-specific features of these formats are thus lost during the conversion.

-- The XPS document format, .xps, is natively supported by Intuiface.
+- The XPS document format, .xps, can be imported by Intuiface Composer.

-- import a document from your hard drive by either drag & dropping it from Windows Explorer or using the Import Content button in the Content Library, you can also add a blank document from the asset panel and double click it to import a document.
+- import a document from your hard drive by either dragging & dropping it from Windows Explorer or using the Import Content button in the Content Library; you can also add a blank document from the Assets panel and double-click it to import a document.

 - reference, rather than import, a document by entering its file path or Web URL in the Document property of the Document Asset